tachiiB/HumAahang/README.md

 HumAhang is an Urdu-first accessibility companion that brings speech, text, and visual assistance together, helping special people communicate, understand their surroundings, and connect with greater independence.

-Built for the Bano Qabil × Alibaba Cloud AI Hackathon.

 ## Android portfolio build

 This is the main-account portfolio copy.
 Post-submission Android work happens here; the original hackathon repository and Railway deployment remain frozen and unchanged.